ZOMBIELAND - 2009

 3. A zombie must stagger around aimlessly, except where this conflicts with the first or second law.

 With these ironclad rules firmly in place, and with over 40 years of Romero's zombies in the world consciousness, its only natural that movies would come along expecting everyone to know this stuff.
 Like we all know that vampires will die with a stake through the heart, same as humans.
-Or the Siodmak law of Wolfmen, where they can be killed with a silver bullet.
+Or the Siodmak law of Wolfmen, where they can be killed with a silver bullet, same as humans.

 In ZOMBIELAND we learn the rules because our tour guide through ZOMBIELAND is Columbus (Jesse Eisenberg: THE VILLAGE, CURSED), so-called because Columbus, Ohio is where he came from.
 Columbus isn't about sharing his real name, no one in this movie is.